hline

 2 Shmuel (Samuel) 20:22 Then the woman went unto all the people in her wisdom.
 And they cut off the head of Sheba the son of Bichri, and cast [it] out to Joab.
 And he blew a shofar, and they retired from the city, every man to his tent.
 And Joab returned to Jerusalem unto the king.

-1 Melakim (Kings) 1:39 And Zadok the priest took an horn of oil out of the tabernacle, and anointed Solomon.
+1 Melachim (Kings) 1:39 And Zadok the priest took an horn of oil out of the tabernacle, and anointed Solomon.
 And they blew the shofar; and all the people said, God save king Solomon.

-1 Melakim (Kings) 1:41 And Adonijah and all the guests that [were] with him heard [it] as they had made an end of eating.
+1 Melachim (Kings) 1:41 And Adonijah and all the guests that [were] with him heard [it] as they had made an end of eating.
 And when Joab heard the sound of the shofar, he said, Wherefore [is this] noise of the city being in an uproar?

 1 Divrei HaYamim (Chronicles) 15:28 Thus all Israel brought up the ark of the covenant of HaShem with shouting, and with sound of the cornet, and with shofarot, and with cymbals, making a noise with psalteries and harps.